 Is Alexa better than Google?
 For starters, the choice might depend on which speaker you like the look of the most.
 Sure Amazon's Echo range is very similar to the Google Home, but the Show, Spot and Dot look quite different.

 When it comes to the smart assistants within the speakers, they're both extremely capable.
 Amazon's Alexa has many, many Skills, which set it apart from the rest.
 But Google has been a leader in the AI game for a long time now, well before the smart speaker market emerged.
+It's a lot harder to change Alexa's voice, too.

 Is there a monthly fee for Alexa?
 No. You don't need anything other than the free Alexa app.
 However, you will get plenty of perks if you're an Amazon Prime member.